 Finally, you will be directed to the Order Confirmation page.
 This will give you a link to download your label (either as an A4 print or ZPL print).
 Print off your label and attach securely to your parcel.
 If you want to print your label at a later stage, this can be done in the ‘Account’ section.

-You can make your parcel delivery even quicker by opening a DHL Parcel UK account instead of using ‘Guest’ checkout.
-Take a look at just some of the features you get when you join DHL Parcel UK:
+You can make your parcel delivery even quicker by opening a DHL eCommerce UK account instead of using ‘Guest’ checkout.
+Take a look at just some of the features you get when you join DHL eCommerce UK:

 If you sell online, we can help you get your orders out in no time with Quick Send.
 We can link with 9 popular e-commerce platforms, including eBay and Amazon.
 When you sell an item on a linked platform, we’ll automatically input all of the details into our booking form.
 All you need to do is review and click send.